Asbjoedt/CLISC/README.md

 * Output results in CSV logs

 ## How to use
 In the terminal navigate (cd) to directory of CLISC.exe.
-To execute the program input:
+To execute the program, input:

 ```
 CLISC.exe [YourArgument]